 CENO only shares content that you requested (using public browsing).

-Please note that a malicious Web site may still try to trick your browser into retrieving content from other sites without your knowledge so as to force your device to store and share it with other users.
-Hopefully Firefox code already does a pretty good job in detecting and blocking such attempts, but you should still avoid visiting suspicious sites.
+Please note that a malicious website may still try to trick your browser into retrieving content from other sites without your knowledge so as to force your device to store and share it with other users.
+While Firefox code already does a pretty good job at detecting and blocking such attempts, you should still avoid visiting suspicious sites.

 Read more about how your CENO Browser retrieves and shares Web content with others here.